austriacodes/ruby/README.md

 ## News

-Mar/2020 - Gerald Bauer has put together a new `rubynews` tool that lets you [browse ruby project news and personal blogs week by week on the command line](https://github.com/planetruby/planet).
+Mar/2020 - Gerald Bauer has put together a new `rubynews` tool that lets you [browse ruby project news and personal blogs week by week on the command line (in your terminal)](https://github.com/planetruby/planet).
 36 channels, 1464 items and counting.

 Feb/2020 - Gerald Bauer has put together a new `News` module that offers easy to (re)use "porcelain" helpers / methods that hide the "plumbing" of the pluto machinery for [building your own newsreader or newsfeeds in minutes](https://github.com/feedreader/news.rb) in two easy steps, that is, `News.subscribe` and `News.update`.

 Jan/2020 - Gerald Bauer has updated the [Ruby Conferences & Camps in 2020 - What's Upcoming?](http://planetruby.github.io/calendar/2020)
 page.
-Bonus: Try the [rubyconf command line tool](https://github.com/textkit/whatson) packaged up in the whatson gem -
+Bonus: Try the [rubyconf command line tool (in your terminal)](https://github.com/textkit/whatson) packaged up in the whatson gem - e.g. type `$ rubyconf`.
-e.g. type <code>$ rubyconf</code>.

 Dec/2019 - Ruby 2.7 is out.
 [What's News?
 Insider's Commentary by Full Time Ruby Committers Koichi Sasada and Yusuke Endoh](https://sourcediving.com/ruby-2-7-news-commentary-by-cookpads-full-time-ruby-comitters-bdbaacb36d0c).